 What I found out was that the service was fantastic!
 The two of us in the RV could hook up to the internet with NO data limit and enjoy high speeds with no issues as long as we were within a strong Verizon signal, which is just about anywhere.

-The joy (and jealously of other campers) lasted for just over two years when one day it quit working.
-I learned that periodically Verizon goes through older numbers and purges them to eliminate lost profits from grandfathered numbers.
+The joy (and jealousy of other campers) lasted for just over two years when, one day, it quit working.
+I learned that periodically, Verizon goes through older numbers and purges them to eliminate lost profits from grandfathered numbers.

 I figured we saved thousands of dollars on internet charges, so I wasn’t too upset we lost our service.